 There is no prescribed form for a written contest aside from the obvious fact that it should be in writing.
 However, I advise that you make it an affidavit.
 This will give more weight to your written contest.
 In your written contest, narrate what happened, state the reason why the officer is wrong and place a prayer to have the allegations dismissed and your Driver’s License (DL) returned to you without paying any fine or penalty.

 Attach a copy of the CR and OR of the vehicle you were driving at the time you were issued with TOP, the Official Receipt of your driver’s license (DL) and your evidence, if any.
 The best evidence would be an affidavit of your passenger or a third-party who personally witnessed the events that led to the issuance of the TOP.
-If you have documentary evidences to support your claim, then attached a photocopy of it as well.
-It is okay to do this since technical rules of procedure and evidence is not stringently applied in administrative proceedings like in LTO contest cases.
+If you have documentary evidence to support your claim, then attached a photocopy of it as well.
+It is okay to do this since technical rules of procedure and evidence are not stringently applied in administrative proceedings like in LTO contest cases.

 By the way, you have five (5) days from the date of apprehension to file your written contest.
 If you fail to file it within five (5) days, the violations stated in the TOP will be deemed admitted.
 You will have to pay prescribed fine within fifteen (15) days from date of apprehension.
-Furthermore if the charge against you is a moving violation, you will need to attend a seminar.
+Furthermore, if the charge against you is a moving violation, you will need to attend a seminar.
 Otherwise, your DL will be suspended for thirty (30) days.

 2. File your written contest

 File your written contest, along with all its attachments, once it is ready.
 The clerk will receive the TOP along with your written contest and assign you with a case number.
 By the way, have a transmittal form and a copy of the written contest for the clerk to stamp it as received.
 The clerk will then submit your written contest to the Stenographer who will then set a case for a formal hearing.